strategineer/personal-website/content/_index.md

 Welcome!

 My name is Bill Tyros, though you might know me online as _strategineer_.
-I'm a software engineer by trade, with a lifelong love for sharing my thoughts through my writing.
+I'm a software engineer by trade ([CV in English](/cv/), [CV in French](/cv_fr/)), with a lifelong love for sharing my thoughts through my writing.

 Here on my website, I usually post about my favorite hobbies: video gaming, reading, and—most recently—tabletop roleplaying.